Tucker Carlson Fawns Over Trump Ordering McDonald’s: ‘Treat Yourself’

 Fox News star Tucker Carlson was thoroughly impressed on Wednesday night with how “good” Donald Trump is at ordering fast food, telling his viewers to “treat yourself” to footage of the ex-president deftly handling the cashier’s counter at a McDonald’s.

-“Whatever you think of Donald Trump when he’s unleashed in a crowd of people, he’s unbelievable,” Carlson fawned over the former president.
-“If you have seen the tape in McDonald’s, treat yourself.”
+“Whatever you think of Donald Trump, when he’s unleashed in a crowd of people, he’s unbelievable,” Carlson fawned over the former president.
+“If you haven’t seen the tape of him ordering in McDonald’s in East Palestine, treat yourself.”

 The Fox host pointed to Trump’s McDonald’s trip as further proof of the supposed popularity of the twice-impeached ex-president, claiming that this was just another reason why Trump finds himself under constant legal threat.
 “Partisan prosecutors at all levels—state and federal—are trying to prevent him from running for president again,” Carlson grumbled.